Maeloc Sidra con Fresa (strawberry-flavoured cider) from Galicia region of Spain.Company: Maeloc Way

 Sweetness as per label: dry cider with a strawberry flavour.

-Package type: 330 ml amber glass bottle
+Package type: 330 ml amber glass bottle with crown cap

-Recommended type of glass: pint glass
+Recommended type of glass: any glass will do

 Appearance: pours a clean, pale red body (strawberry jam-like) with a large white head, which quickly disappears.
 High and unlikely natural carbonation.

-Aroma/Nose: When I opened the bottle a strawberry aroma typical for strawberry jam or fizzy drink appeared.
+Aroma/Nose: when I opened the bottle a strawberry aroma typical for strawberry jam or fizzy drink appeared.
 Definitely not natural.
 No apples on the nose.
 Strawberries totally overpowered the aroma of this sidra.

-Taste: Strawberry jam with some hints of strawberry ice cream, milkshake or candy.
+Taste: strawberry jam with some hints of strawberry ice cream, milkshake or candy.
 Maeloc is moderately sweet, slightly acidic but not dry as stated on the bottle.
 Again, I can’t taste any apples.
-In the aftertaste there is a strange artificial flavour.
+In the aftertaste, there is a strange artificial flavour.
 But again, no apples.

-Overall: Not that bad as I expected.
+Overall: not that bad as I expected.
 Basically, it tasted like a fizzy strawberry jam lemonade.
-It is not as artificial as the most mass market flavoured ciders but the problem with this cider is that the strawberry flavour is too dominating.
+It is not as artificial as the most mass-market flavoured ciders but the problem with this cider is that the strawberry flavour is too dominating.
 It is a nice fizzy summer drink though.
 2.5/6

 Availability: seems to be available in many supermarkets all over Europe.

 Price: bought locally in Karstadt in Berlin for 1 EUR.